Research Advisory Committee on Gulf War Veterans Illnesses

 Marylyn R. Harris, RN

 Ms. Harris is a Gulf War Veteran, a former Army Nurse, and a longtime advocate of Veterans and Military Families.
+Ms. Harris is an Adjunct Clinical Faculty in Psychiatric Mental Health Nursing at the University of St. Thomas Peavy School of Nursing.
+Ms. Harris was the 2014 University of Texas - Houston School of Nursing "Distinguished Nurse Alumni."
 She has a clinical background that extends over three decades, has been involved in numerous research studies, clinical trials and Veteran programs and projects, and teaches entrepreneurship in the international Boots to Business Program hosted by the U S Small Business Administration and the Institute for Veterans and Military Families at Syracuse University.
 Ms. Harris currently serves as Senior Consultant for Harrland Healthcare Consulting and as Executive Director of the Women Veterans Business Center, both in Houston, TX.
-Ms. Harris was recently honored as a 2014 "Woman Vetrepreneur of the Year (Finalist)" by the National of Veteran Owned Businesses.
-In 2013, Ms. Harris was recognized by President Obama as a White House "Champion of Change" and by the Small Business Administration (Region VI) as the "Veteran Business Champion of the Year."
+Ms. Harris was recently honored as a 2014 “Woman Vetrepreneur of the Year (Finalist)” by the National of Veteran Owned Businesses.
+In 2013, Ms. Harris was recognized by President Obama as a White House “Champion of Change” and by the Small Business Administration (Region VI) as the “Veteran Business Champion of the Year.”

 Stephen C. Hunt, MD

-Dr. Hunt is National Director of VA's Post-Deployment Integrated Care Initiative (PDICI) and has been the Director of the Gulf War Veterans' Clinic at the VA Puget Sound Health Care System since 1994.
-In his busy clinical practice, Dr. Hunt treats Veterans of any era who have deployment-related health problems, and he was a member of the joint DoD/VA committee that recently updated the Clinical Practice Guidelines for chronic multisymptom illness (CMI).
-Dr. Hunt has also published over 35 peer-reviewed research articles, many of which involved Gulf War Veterans or other deployed cohorts.
-He was a member of VA's Gulf War Task Force and has testified before Congress about clinical issues involving Veterans.
+Dr. Hunt is National Director of VA’s Post-Deployment Integrated Care Initiative (PDICI) and has been the Director and Chief Consultant of the Gulf War Veterans’ Clinic and Deployment Health Clinic at the VA Puget Sound Health Care System since 1994.
+In his busy clinical practice, Dr. Hunt treats Veterans of any era who have deployment-related health problems.
+He was a member of the joint DoD/VA committee that recently updated the Clinical Practice Guidelines for chronic multisymptom illness (CMI).
+Dr. Hunt has also published over 35 peer-reviewed articles, many of which involved Gulf War Veterans or other deployed cohorts.
+He was a member of VA’s Gulf War Task Force and has testified before Congress about clinical issues involving Veterans.

-Nancy Klimas MD is Director of Clinical Immunology Research at the Miami VAMC and directs the GWI and ME/CFS clinical and research programs at the Miami VA.
+Dr. Klimas is a clinical immunologist and Director of Environmental Medicine at the Miami VAMC and directs the GWI and ME/CFS clinical and research programs at the Miami VA.
 She is Director of the Nova Southeastern University Institute for Neuro-Immune Medicine; Professor of Medicine and Chair of the Department of Clinical Immunology at Nova Southeastern University College of Osteopathic Medicine; and Professor Emerita, University of Miami School of Medicine.
-She is a member of the NIH P2P CFS/ME committee, the Institute of Medicine ME/CFS review panel, and has advised three Secretaries of Health and Human Services during her repeated service on the HHS CFS Advisory Committee.
-She is currently funded by the VA, DoD, and NIH to study these complex disorders using a systems biology approach with a strong focus on illness models that lead to therapeutic targets and clinical trials.
+She has advised three Secretaries of Health and Human Services during her repeated service on the HHS CFS Advisory Committee, serves on the NASA Immune Risk Standing Review Panel, NIH review and planning panels, and VA advisory committees.
+She directs an integrated laboratory, clinical, computational and animal modeling team funded by the VA, DoD, and NIH to study these complex disorders using a systems biology approach with a strong focus on illness models that lead to therapeutic targets and clinical trials.

 Katherine A. McGlynn, PhD

-Dr. McGlynn is Deputy Branch Chief and Senior Investigator in the Division of Cancer Epidemiology and Genetics at the National Cancer Institute in Bethesda, Maryland.
-Her research involves the epidemiology of cancer, primarily testicular and liver cancers, with an emphasis on the environmental and genetic factors that contribute to increased incidence of these conditions.
+Dr. McGlynn is a Senior Investigator in the Metabolic Epidemiology Branch of the Division of Cancer Epidemiology and Genetics at the National Cancer Institute in Bethesda, Maryland.
+Her research focuses on the epidemiology of cancer, primarily testicular and liver cancers, with an emphasis on the environmental and genetic factors that contribute to increased incidence of these conditions.
 She serves as Editor or Associate Editor of three professional journals and has published over 200 journal articles and 25 book chapters.
 She serves on numerous national committees that focus on epidemiology and public health.
 Dr. McGlynn belongs to many professional societies and is a Fellow of the American College of Epidemiology.

 Jeffrey S. Nast, JD

-Mr. Nast served in the US Army (First Cavalry) in 1990-1991 and is an ill Gulf War Veteran.
-He completed B.A. and law degrees upon returning.
-After working for a number of law firms specializing in environmental law, he moved to the US Environmental Protection Agency as Senior Assistant Regional Counsel, in the Waste and Chemical Law Branch, Philadelphia, PA.
-His primary duties include national historic preservation and enforcing chemical and hazardous waste statues.
+Mr. Nast served in the US Army (First Cavalry Division) as an armor crewman in 1990-1991 and is a cancer survivor (service-connected lymphoma) and an ill Gulf War Veteran.
+He completed a BA in Communications and Social Sciences at the Annenberg School for Communication at the University of Southern California in 1995 his Juris Doctor at Villanova University in 1999.
+After clerking for Judges in the Pennsylvania Court of Common Pleas and the 3rd Circuit, Middle District of Pennsylvania, he moved to the US Environmental Protection Agency where he now serves as a Senior Assistant Regional Counsel, in the Hazardous Waste and Chemical Law Branch, Philadelphia, PA.
+His primary duties include national historic preservation and enforcing chemical and hazardous waste statues, including the Toxic Substances Control Act.
 The latter is related to the kinds of exposures encountered by Mr. Nast and other Gulf War Veterans.
+Mr. Nast is a life member of the First Cavalry Division Association, DAV, and VFW.

 Dr. Stephen Ondra was named Senior Vice President and enterprise Chief Medical Officer at Health Care Service Corporation in February 2013.
 Previously, he served as Senior Vice President and Chief Medical Officer at Northwestern Memorial Hospital.
 In his current role, Dr. Ondra will report directly to the HCSC President and CEO and will be involved in a wide range of corporate activities and strategic policy planning.
 Dr. Ondra served in the army during the Gulf War.
 In 2009, he was appointed by President Obama, as the senior advisor for Health Affairs to Secretary Shinseki at the Department of Veterans Affairs.
 In 2010, he was moved to the Executive Office of the President and served in the Office of Science and Technology Policy.
 In addition to other duties at the White House, he served as a co-chair of the National Science and Technology Council for Health Information Technology, on the Deputy group for the implementation of the Affordable Care Act, and on the Federal Health Information Technology Policy and Standards Committee.